philippe-grenet/philippe-grenet.github.io/_posts/2015-08-02-emacs-tips.md

 {% endhighlight %}

 You could also run the macro N times using Control-a number then `F4`, as we saw earlier.
-You an apply the macro to a whole region by selecting the region and running `M-x apply-macro-to-region-lines`, which is neat.
+You can also apply the macro to a whole region by selecting the region and running `M-x apply-macro-to-region-lines`, which is neat.

-If you want to see macros at their best (and incidentally Emacs humiliating Vim at its own game), checkout this
+If you want to see macros at their best (and incidentally Emacs humiliating Vim at its own game), check out this
 [quick video](http://emacsrocks.com/e02.html).
 The entire series of Emacs Rocks is worth watching.